eslint/eslint/docs/rules/max-lines-per-function.md

+# max-lines-per-function

-# enforce a maximum function length (max-lines-per-function)
+Enforces a maximum function length.

 Some people consider large functions a code smell.
 Large functions tend to do a lot of things and can make it hard following what's going on.
 Many coding style guides dictate a limit of the number of lines that a function can comprise of.
 This rule can help enforce that style.